Mayoral elections in Salt Lake City

 Mayoral elections are currently regularly held in Salt Lake City, Utah, every four years to elect the city's mayor.

-Elections before 1999
+Elections before 1995

+1995

+The 1995 Salt Lake City mayoral election was held between 4 October and 7 November 1995 in order to elect the Mayor of Salt Lake City.
+Incumbent Mayor Deedee Corradini won re-election against her foremost opponent and fellow Nonpartisan candidate Rich McKeown.

+Primary election

+The Nonpartisan primary election was held on 4 October 1995 and saw Rich McKeown and incumbent mayor Deedee Corradini advance towards a run-off.

+General election

+The general election was held on 7 November 1995.
+Incumbent mayor Deedee Corradini won re-election by a margin of 527 votes against her run-off opponent and fellow Nonpartisan candidate Rich McKeown, thereby retaining Democratic control over the office of Mayor of Salt Lake City, Utah.

 1999

 The 1999 Salt Lake City mayoral election was held on November 2, 1999, to elect the Mayor of Salt Lake City, Utah.
 It saw the election of Rocky Anderson.

 Incumbent mayor Deedee Corradini did not seek reelection.

 Primary election

-The nonpartisan primary election was held on October 7, 2003.
+The nonpartisan primary election was held on October 7?, 1999.

 General election

 2003

 The 2003 Salt Lake City mayoral election took place on November 4, 2003, to elect the Mayor of Salt Lake City, Utah.
 It saw the reelection of incumbent mayor Rocky Anderson, who defeated former Democratic Party minority leader of the Utah House of Representatives Frank R. Pignanelli.

 Primary election

 The nonpartisan primary election was held on October 7, 2003.

 General election

 2007

 The 2007 Salt Lake City mayoral election took place on November 6, 2007, to elect the Mayor of Salt Lake City, Utah.
 It saw the election of Ralph Becker.

 Incumbent mayor Rocky Anderson did not seek reelection.